 Imposing blocking sanctions on Sberbank and the other large Russian banks currently left untouched by EU sanctions—namely Alfa-Bank, Russian Agricultural Bank, Credit Bank of Moscow, Bank Saint Petersburg, Tinkoff Bank, and more—may not dramatically change the environment of Russia's economy and would definitely be a less momentous decision than stopping EU oil and gas purchases from Russia.
 Even so, it would create pervasive impediments to hitherto unsanctioned international business for a wide range of economic actors in Russia and would also make it incrementally more difficult for Russian entities to circumvent some of the other sanctions already in place.
 Importantly, it can be done without delay, and at no major cost to the EU or like-minded countries.
 Given the atrocities committed by Russia and its disruption of Europe's fundamental security norms, there is much more risk in doing too little than in doing too much.

 *Joshua Kirschenbaum is compliance officer at a regional bank based in Los Angeles and nonresident fellow at the German Marshall Fund's Alliance for Securing Democracy.
 He writes in a personal capacity.

 Learn about PIIE’s accomplishments, experts, funding, and more.

 The latest Annual Report is now available in a digital format.
-Read about the Peterson Institute’s work in 2021 on the economics of the global pandemic, the United States and deglobalization, the Chinese economy, decarbonization, and more.
+Read about the Peterson Institute’s work in 2022 on inflation, trade and supply chains, Russia’s war on Ukraine and sanctions, the Chinese economy, decarbonization, and more.